 For many decades, there have always been two straight-forward coverage channels: indirect partnerships; and direct, field-based sales teams.
 The indirect channel consists of Distributors or External Manufacturing Reps who “own” the end-user relationship and often exclusive contact with end-customers.
 The direct, field-based channel deploys a ‘Generalist’ account manager in a set geography and with the expectation to cover a wide variety of buyers.

-AGI’s experience, backed by our recently completed Manufacturers’ Trends study, clearly shows that this historic, two-channel model, is under tremendous stress ̶ leading manufacturers to invest in more sophisticated channels to optimize routes to customers.
+Alexander Group’s experience, backed by our recently completed Manufacturers’ Trends study, clearly shows that this historic, two-channel model, is under tremendous stress ̶ leading manufacturers to invest in more sophisticated channels to optimize routes to customers.

 All signs point to four key focus areas: